bwplotka/mdox/README.md

                                  flag (mutually exclusive).
 Content of YAML file for skipping link check, with spec defined in github.com/bwplotka/mdox/pkg/linktransformer.ValidatorConfig
-      --no-cache                 If true, link checking will not create local SQLite cache file
-      --cache.validity=120h      Duration till which link in cache is considered valid
       --cache.clear              If true, entire cache database will be dropped

 Args: